 537 Kilgo Cir., Callaway S214

 Atlanta, GA 30322

-In addition to his work on ritual and sacrifice, he is interested in reader-oriented literary criticism and in gender and sexuality, particularly cultural agency and creativity in North American LGBTQ communities.
-He is beginning work on a project that explores how the assassinated gay activist Harvey Milk (May 22, 1930 – November 27, 1978) is honored and memorialized and his legacy is claimed and contested.
+In addition to his work on ritual and sacrifice, he has a strong interest in gender and sexuality, particularly cultural agency and creativity in North American LGBTQ communities.
+He is currently working on a project that examines how the assassinated gay activist Harvey Milk (May 22, 1930 – November 27, 1978) is honored and memorialized and his legacy is claimed and contested.